 Inventories are stated at the lower of cost and net realisable value.
-Cost of inventories are determined on a first-in, first-out basis.
-Net realisable value represents the estimated selling price for inventories less all estimated costs of completion and costs necessary to make the sale
+Cost of inventories are determined using the weight-average method.
+Net realisable value represents the estimated selling price for inventories less all estimated costs of completion and costs necessary to make the sale included incremental costs directly attributable to the sale sand non-incremental costs which the Group must incur to make the sales.